Quick Answer

 If you want the full routine approach (primer, base, powder, setting spray), start here: makeup for oily skin.

-If you've ever had your foundation look perfect at 9AM and then look… "busy" by lunch, you're not alone.
-Oily skin doesn't just get shiny.
-It can make makeup slide, separate, and show texture more.
+If you've ever had your foundation look perfect at 9AM and then look "busy" by lunch, you're not alone.
+Oily skin doesn't just get shiny — it can make makeup slide, separate, and show texture more as the day goes on.

-Silicone-based makeup gets a bad reputation online, but in real life it's often one of the best options for oily skin.
-The trick is understanding what silicones actually do, how to avoid pilling, and which formulas are worth your money.
+Silicone-based makeup gets a bad reputation online, but in real life it's often one of the better options for oily skin.
+The trick is understanding what silicones actually do, how to avoid pilling, and which formulas are worth using.

 Related Articles